Kevin Watkins: Academic background

 Kevin Watkins has a BA in politics and social science from Durham University (University College).
 He also has a doctorate from Oxford University.
 He spent one year in India doing research for his dissertation: "The economics and politics of Indian Nationalism from 1880–1947".

 Career

 Kevin Watkins served as researcher for the House of Commons Foreign Affairs Committee (1983).
 He was then appointed as head of international development at the Catholic Institute for International Relations (1987–2001).
 He also became head of research in Oxfam (1991) where he covered issues such as debt relief, education, social policy and poverty.

 In 2000, he was part of the drafting committee for the framework of action and the six Education For All goals during the World Education Forum.

 From 2004 to 2008, he was director of the United Nations Development Program’s Human Development Report.
-During this time, he directed a total of three reports, from 2005-2008:
+During this time, he directed a total of three reports, from 2005 to 2008: